googlefonts/roboto-flex-spacing-axis-demo/README.md

 It is essential that the width of the `space` glyph remains unaltered accross spacing states, as it is the reference point for all spacing variation.
 If a change to the width of the space is needed, it must be implemented through a separate mechanism (for example as a separate axis, or provided automatically by an application).

 It is also important that values in the spacing axis are more or less equivalent to tracking values in terms of overall text color.
-That is, setting the spacing axis value to `-50` should produce the same perceived tightness than setting tracking to `-50`.
-The sweetspot can be found with help of the testing page after a few iterations.
+That is, setting the spacing axis value to `-50` should produce the same perceived tightness as setting tracking to `-50`.
+The optimal values were found with help of the testing page after a few iterations.

 ### The “tight” spacing state